Join over 5,000 others and

 How to Make Natural, Eco-friendly Hand Sanitizer & Soap

 The number of times my partner washes his hands on a daily basis has become a standing gag amongst friends and family.
-There is just something about an unhygienic looking surface or even the idea of bacteria that completely grosses him out.
+There is just something about an unhygienic looking surface that completely grosses him out.
 Maybe you can relate.

 Unfortunately, many hand sanitizers and soaps are filled with equally nasty ingredients that are harmful to both our health and our planet.
 Most of us won’t use this item as often as my partner, but nonetheless, he inspired me to start looking for a healthier and natural alternative for keeping those hands clean!